If you are planning on applying to SUNY Stony Brook, the deadline for Fall 2023 admissions is January 15 and the application fee costs $50.

 Do I have to submit test scores to SUNY Stony Brook?

-No, SUNY Stony Brook is test optional, so you can make the call whether to send your ACT or SAT scores.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, SUNY Stony Brook is test optional, so you can choose whether or not to include your ACT or SAT scores.
+If you have higher than average scores, you probably want to include them.
+If your scores are average or below average, you may want not want to include them in your application.

 First-Year Applications are Due